Othelma/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 11 -a script that counts the number of directories and sub-directories in the current directory task 12 -a script that displays the 10 newest files in the current directory task 13 -a script that takes a list of words as input and prints only words that appear exactly once
+task 11 -a script that counts the number of directories and sub-directories in the current directory task 12 -a script that displays the 10 newest files in the current directory task 13 -a script that takes a list of words as input and prints only words that appear exactly once task 14 -Display lines containing the pattern “root” from the file /etc/passwd